I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

 There are pros and cons for each of them.

-For example, macro influencer reaches out to a huge number of a target audience and brings in huge ROI and traffic.
+For example, macro influencer reaches out to a vast number of a target audience and brings in colossal ROI and traffic.

-But on the other side, you use micro influencer, when you narrow down the market and when you want to have all the shebang with the budget, micro influencer is the best choice to make.
+But on the other side, you use a micro influencer, when you narrow down the market, and when you want to have all the shebang with the budget, a micro influencer is the best choice to make.

 Quick Tips on Influencer Marketing

-Since I’ve talked a lot about all the important aspects of influencer marketing, here are some quick tips, before I say goodbye:
+Since I’ve talked a lot about all the critical aspects of influencer marketing, here are some quick tips, before I say goodbye:

 - Identify micro and macro influencers who belong in your niche and who can affect it.